Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Local to Canadian, that's right.

-So Vancouver time, 1pm, that's PDT,
+So Vancouver time, 1pm.

 That's 4pm that it's going this Friday.

-It's been a mind-bend for me to convert from Melbourne into three
+It's been a mind bend for me to convert from Melbourne into three.

-because Canada is such a big country, three separate time zones.
+Because Canada is such a big country, three separate time zones.

-That's the Patreon pre-sell.
+That's a Patreon pre-sell.

 They get a few days shot at it.

-Then Tuesday, if there's any tickets left,
+Then Tuesday, if there's any tickets left, which we hope they're

 Tuesday March.

-I kind of hope there isn't.
+Well, I kind of hope there isn't.

 Yeah, actually that'd be good for us.